lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 on an input hex string
 * `sha256x2/hex`: performs SHA-256 twice on an input hex string
 * `add-version0`: prepends `0x00` to a hex string
-* `compute-checksum`: computes checksum (first 4 bytes of a double SHA-245 hash) of its input
+* `compute-checksum`: computes the checksum (first 4 bytes of a double SHA-245 hash) of its input
-* `add-checksum`: computes a checksum for its input and appends that checksum to the end of the input
+* `add-checksum`: computes the checksum for its input and appends that checksum to the end of the input

 Here's a function `priv-key->addr` that converts a private key (in hex) to a public address (in Base58Check):